Hannah Cyrus, PT, DPT (Class of DPT 2019)

 Be prepared to work and play!
 You will feel the most stressed yet the most accomplished during your time in PT school.
 The type of people who choose this profession are naturally driven but know how to have a good time and unwind when the work is finished.

-What advice would you give to current MU SOPT students?
+What advice would you give to current Marshall University SOPT students?

 To the first years: buckle down, study, and breathe.
 Remember that this will all make sense when you can apply it to real-life patients.